-- 1. Turn the transmitter switch on.
+- Turn the transmitter switch on.
 The status LED on the transmitter should be solid green (not flashing). - 2.
 Turn on the receiver switch in the model.
-The switch is located on the battery compartment. - Position the model so that its front wheels are off the ground.
-Make sure your hands are clear of the moving parts of the model. - 4.
+The switch is located on the rear shock tower. - 3.
+Position the model so that its front wheels are off the ground. - 4.
 Turn the steering wheel on the transmitter back and forth and check for rapid operation of the steering servo.
 Also, check that the steering mechanism is not loose or binding.
 If the steering operates slowly, check for weak receiver batteries. - When looking down at the model, the front wheels should be pointing straight ahead.
-If the wheels are turned slightly to the left or right, turn off TSM
+If the wheels are turned slightly to the left or right, turn off TSM (see page 13) and slowly adjust the

-(see page 13) and slowly adjust the steering trim control on the transmitter until they are pointing straight ahead; then, return the multi-function knob to the desired TSM setting.

-- 6. Operate the throttle trigger on the transmitter and check for rapid operation of the throttle servo.
+- steering trim control on the transmitter until they are pointing straight ahead; then, return the multi-function knob to the desired TSM setting. - Operate the throttle trigger on the transmitter and check for rapid operation of the throttle servo.
 When the throttle trigger is pulled back, the carburetor should open.
-When the throttle trigger is pushed all the way forward, the brake should lock. - 7.
-Once adjustments are made, turn off the receiver on your model, followed by the hand-held transmitter.
+When the throttle trigger is pushed all the way forward, the brake should lock. - Once adjustments are made, turn off the receiver on your model, followed by the hand-held transmitter.